continued from previous

 “Where the fuck am I?”

-Like a drunk twenty-something texting an ex, he did something no one would ever dare to do in this city anymore: he rang the bell.
+Like a drunk twenty-something texting an ex, he did something no one would ever dare to do in this city anymore, especially at this hour in the night: he rang the doorbell.
 The door begun to open very slowly, as a supernova of blue and white rays began to rush out onto the street from inside the building.
-John took a step back as he put his hand out to protect his eyes from the light intensity.
-A human form soon appeared, dressed in an astronaut suit of some sort.
+John took a few steps back as he put his hand out to protect his eyes from the flood of white and blue light.
+A human form began to emerge, dressed in an astronaut suit of some sort.
 Or rather, that was the Blue Sky talking.
 It was a single-use aseptic suit, very similar to the personal protective equipment that healthcare staff had worn during the pandemics.
-The plastic bag astronaut looked at John for a few seconds, almost like a confused alien who had just arrived on planet Earth, and was trying to decide on the spot whether they were even interested in exploring this place, this species, further.
+The plastic bag astronaut looked at John for a few seconds, almost like a confused alien who had just arrived on planet Earth, trying to decide on the spot whether they were even interested in exploring this new world.
+Maybe they should just close the door and go back to their planet.

 The alien reached out for the beginning of a zipper line somewhere in the area of the shoulder.
 In one, steady-speed motion, they tore through the middle of the suit, splitting the plastic bag in two like a peanut husk – at which point the blue light started spinning like crazy around the alien’s head.
 It formed a bright neon- blue angel halo around the head, lighting up the face so that John could see.